yaorg/node-measured/Readme.md

 This is an alternative port of Coda Hale's [metrics library][codametrics].

-I created this despite the existing [metrics port][existingmetrics] for node.js because I wanted to fully understand the underlaying Math and algorithms.
+I created this despite the existing [metrics port][existingmetrics] for node.js to fully understand the underlaying algorithms, and to provide a solid, tested and documented module.

 [codametrics]:  https://github.com/codahale/metrics
 [existingmetrics]: https://github.com/mikejihbe/metrics